Chinese Language Features

 in Chrome OS

-The Chrome OS support site offers brief instructions for setting up your input methods and language display (you'll find that here ) but I thought it might be useful to post screen shots and guide you through this step-by-step.
+The Chrome OS support site offers brief instructions for setting up your input methods and language display (you'll find that here ) but I thought it might be useful to post screen shots and guide you through this step-by-step, and explain a little about Chinese fonts and input methods in Google Docs as well.

 "Languages and Input" will open.
 Click the "Add" button at the lower left:

-You'll be rewarded with a language list, from which you can select Simplified and/or Traditional Chinese:
+You'll be rewarded with a language list, from which you can select Simplified and/or Traditional Chinese, or the general "Chinese" locale.

 Now you can type Chinese!

-Chinese fonts on the web are normally limited to basic Songti (宋體/宋体) fonts, and Google Docs is no exception.
+Chinese fonts on the web are normally limited to a few basic choices that any PC is likely to be able to supply to a browser from the user's side, and Google Docs is no exception.

-Google Docs supports only those basic Chinese web fonts.
-If you go to File > Language and select Chinese (Simplified) or Chinese (Traditional) as the language of your document, you will see those fonts appear in your font menu:
+In a Google Doc, go to File > Language and select Chinese (Simplified) or Chinese (Traditional) as the language of your document.
+You will then see the Hei (黑) and Song/Ming (宋/明) fonts appear in your font menu:

 I have a more detailed article about Chinese fonts on the web here if you're interested.